WentaoZhan1998/NN-GLS-article-code/README.md

 and saved in the root directory to run 'realdata_preprocess.py'.
 Otherwise, one can skip the preprocessing and use covariate files directory.

 ## Workflow
+* Most of the files other than the visualization code in the "code" folder can run independently.
+To reproduce any figure, one can directly run the corresponding file indecated in the "Figure' vs code" section.